-As a wrestler, sometimes the key to longevity in the wrestling business is the ability to change your look and your style whenever you need to.
+As a wrestler, sometimes the key to longevity in the wrestling business is the ability to change.
+For one man it is your look and your style whenever you need to.
 This can’t be more true for the phenomena that is Luchasaurus.
-Half dinosaur and half luchador, the roots of Luchasaurus are a world away from the behemoth of a man that stands in the ring in promotions across the US and beyond.
+Half dinosaur and half luchador, the roots of Luchasaurus are a world away from the behemoth of a man.
+He stands in the ring in promotions across the US and beyond.
 To fully understand how Luchasaurus came to be, it might be worth going back to the start.

 Austin Matelson was born on March 10, 1985, in the good old California.
 Starting his wrestling training under the Ballard Brothers Shane and Shannon, Matelson made his in-ring debut in October of 2009 at New Wave Pro Wrestling in Indiana.
 Alongside NWPW, during his early years in the business, Matelson also wrestled matches in well-known American promotions from the National Wrestling Alliance and Championship Wrestling from Hollywood under the ring name ‘W’.

 However, in 2012, Matelson signed a developmental contract with WWE and went to Florida Championship Wrestling (FCW) where he wrestled under the name Judas Devlin.
 He made his debut in August teaming with Corey Graves against Briley Pierce and CJ Parker (now known as Juice Robinson).
 Here, he continued having matches through the change into NXT.
 However, after suffering a severe spinal injury in 2014, he was released.

 Matelson then took a break from the business where he went appeared as a contestant on series 17 of Big Brother, placing 5th in that series.